2022 American League Division Series: Background

 The top two division winners (first two seeds) are determined by regular season winning percentages.
 The final two teams are the winners of the American League Wild Card Series, played between the league's third to sixth-seeded teams.

 The Houston Astros (106–56) clinched their sixth straight playoff berth and seventh in eight years on September 16.
 They then clinched both the American League West and first-round bye from the American League Wild Card Series on September 19 and the 1 seed in the American League on September 30 after the Yankees lost to the Baltimore Orioles, thus earning them home-field advantage throughout the American League playoff.
 They played against the Seattle Mariners (90–72), who clinched their first division series berth and appearance since 2001 by defeating the Toronto Blue Jays in a two-game sweep in the Wild Card Series.
 The Astros won 12 of the 19 games they played versus the Mariners in the regular season.
-The Astros swept the Mariners and advanced to the American League Championship Series for the sixth consecutive season.

 The New York Yankees (99–63) clinched their sixth straight postseason appearance on September 22.
 They then clinched the American League East and a first-round bye on September 27, marking their first AL East title since 2019, locked into 2 seed 3 days later after they lost to the Baltimore Orioles, and played the third-seeded Cleveland Guardians (92–70), who clinched a division series berth by defeating the Tampa Bay Rays in a two-game sweep in the Wild Card Series, (Note: The Guardians clinched the American League Central division championship for the 2022 regular season.
 They were locked into the third seed as the worst division winner in terms of record and hosted the sixth-seeded wild card entrant Rays in the Wild Card Series since the 2022 postseason was expanded to six teams per league with the lowest-seeded division winner hosting the sixth-seed in the first playoff round.) their first division series appearance since 2018, and first under the Guardians moniker.
 New York won 5 out of 6 games against Cleveland.
-The Yankees defeated the Guardians in 5 games and advanced to the American League Championship Series for the first time since 2019.